 With these tips in mind, you can make the most of your job-shadowing experience.

-Career Services Office Can Help - If you need assistance in securing a job shadow, contact the Career Services Office at 920.923.7161 for assistance or schedule a meeting via your Handshake account.
+Career Services Center Can Help - If you need assistance in securing a job shadow, contact the Career Services Center at 920.923.7161 for assistance or schedule a meeting via your Handshake account.

 Source – Monster.com